 This presentation can be delivered at center-based family nights or workshops to provide parents with a greater understanding of how language develops and how they can support their child’s language development at home.
 The workshop includes video examples of parents leading children in language-building play and conversation.
 Download the powerpoint presentation here.

 The Children’s Learning Institute, in partnership with the Children’s Museum of Houston, has created six themed workshops to encourage literacy development with young learners.
-During a 60 minute workshop, families are presented with two specific strategies that encourage early literacy skills.
-Children and families engage in an interactive learning experience through a book read aloud followed by 4-5 hands-on activity stations.
+During a 60-minute workshop, families are presented with two specific strategies that encourage early literacy skills.
+Children and families engage in an interactive learning experience through a shared book reading, followed by visits to hands-on activity stations.
 In addition, families also receive an informational handout with practical ideas of how to apply the learned strategies.
-The workshops are delivered to meet the school and families’ needs.
-They can be given in sequential order or by theme and can be delivered over a series of weeks or months.
+The workshops are delivered to meet the school’s and families’ needs.
+They can be offered in sequential order or by theme, and can be delivered over a series of weeks or months.
 What is exceptionally different about the workshop is that we are not isolating the parents from the child, but are using the interactions between the child and the parent as a component of the workshop to encourage learning.
 Click the links below to review and download the workshop materials.